 We often aim to achieve that typical Japanese standard for cooking sushi rice.
 Ergo, using Japanese short-grain rice is the best option.

-Compared to long-grain rice, jasmine rice, or any other variants, Japanese short-grain rice has a distinct flavor and consistency.
+Compared to long-grain rice, jasmine rice, or other variants, Japanese short-grain rice has a distinct flavor and consistency.
 Apart from that, Japanese rice contains more moisture, and its unusual viscosity and texture make it an excellent choice for making authentic sushi.

 While you will find various Japanese rice brands in stores, the most popular first-grade brands include Japan, Toyama, Prefecture, and Koshinikari from California.